Glass Thickness Measurement Principle | Glass Thickness Gauge

 Most of this measurement method is based on the principle of optical triangulation.
 It is simply an optical measurement method based on the collinear equation and using the triangular relationship between the object, the light source and the camera to directly perform the geometric solution.
 This measurement method usually uses an optical path.
 There are mainly the following defects:

-This measurement principle is based on the optical triangulation thickness measurement principle, combined with adaptive calibration method, sub-pixel detection technology, dual optical path and other methods to comprehensively determine the thickness of the glass.
+This measurement principle of the glass thickness gauge is based on the optical triangulation thickness measurement principle, combined with adaptive calibration method, sub-pixel detection technology, dual optical path and other methods to comprehensively determine the thickness of the glass.
 The measurement accuracy of this technology is stable.
 This test method is also the most widely used method for high precision glass thickness gauges.

 This measurement principle is simply two light sources located in a photodiode line sensor that emit a beam of light.
 After being refracted and reflected, a reflected spot is formed on the receiving surface of the sensor.
 There is a certain correspondence between the position of the spot and the tested glass.
 After calibration, the thickness of each layer can be calculated.
 Calculating the two optical path values can reduce the measurement error.